Aden Durde: Atlanta Falcons

 In 2016, Durde joined the Atlanta Falcons under the Bill Walsh NFL diversity coaching fellowship.

 On 11 April 2018, Durde was hired by the Atlanta Falcons as their new defensive quality control coach under head coach Dan Quinn.
 This hiring made him the first ever British full-time coach in NFL history and the first full time coach from outside the United States.

 In 2020, he was promoted to outside linebackers coach.

 Dallas Cowboys (second stint)

 On 20 January 2021, Durde was hired by the Dallas Cowboys as their defensive line coach, reuniting him with then Cowboys defensive coordinator Dan Quinn.

 Seattle Seahawks

 On 13 February 2024, Durde was hired by the Seattle Seahawks as their defensive coordinator under head coach Mike Macdonald.
-Durde again made league history with this hiring, becoming the first British-born defensive coordinator in league history.
+With this hiring Durde became the first British-born defensive coordinator in league history.

+On 8 February 2026, Durde won Super Bowl LX with the Seattle Seahawks.
+With this Durde became the first British-born assistant coach to win the Super Bowl.

 Personal life

 Durde and his wife, Kate, have two sons.

+Durde is a lifelong West Ham United supporter.